 We are pleased to be able to announce that, in line with changes to the government restrictions, we are changing some of our visiting rules.

-Following a successful pilot at other hospitals in north central London, from 19 July, family members are able to book visits to some of our inpatient wards.
+To visit our inpatient wards, family members are now able to book visits.
 Visiting remains restricted in wards where patients have been self-isolating, including those coming in for surgery and those COVID-19 positive.

 A flexible approach will continue to be allowed in exceptional circumstances.
 Your clinical team will let you know what is appropriate for you and your loved ones.
 We still recommend virtual visits where possible.

-Visitors must be over 16, and must not have recently travelled to “amber list” or “red list” countries.
+Visitors must be over 16, and must not have recently travelled to “red list” countries.

 Despite relaxation in the community, they must wear a face mask when entering the hospital and then the relevant PPE for the area they are visiting, use the hand sanitiser provided and follow social distancing and one-way routes.